 Many owners of online storefronts are resellers.
 Instead of producing their own merchandise, they instead find and source products from other suppliers to sell from their store (or even from platforms like eBay).
 Though it has its drawbacks, this ecommerce business model offers several advantages.

 People who have the drive to start an online business but don't necessarily have the creative spark or the free time to make or manufacture their own products can certainly benefit from being a reseller.
 While there is still a significant time requirement involved in terms of creating a store and all the activities that entails, far less time will be required in the long run.
-Store owners will have to source products and find acceptable prices from suppliers, but they won't have to worry about actually making those items.
+Store owners will have to source products and find acceptable prices from suppliers like Alibaba, but they won't have to worry about actually making those items.
 This approach to creating an ecommerce website opens up time and resources that can be applied to other parts of the business, whether it's marketing, management of a store or any number of other considerations.